 California CASA staff members also serve on National CASA Association’s Policy Committees, including:

 - Public Policy Committee, aimed at improving federal level resources and systems related to CASA and child welfare.

 - Legal Representation Committee, which seeks to develop an understanding of best practices related to the coordination of best interests and legal representation of children and youth in child dependency cases nationwide.

-Click below for the “2015 Legislative Update” prepared for the California CASA Network (laws effective January 2016):
+Legislative updates are prepared for the California CASA Network (laws effective January 2017):